-Field Description Pre Shared Key Only for authentication via preshared keys.
-Here you enter the pass phrase agreed with the peer.
-The Authentication Method for the peer can be modified in the Configure Peers → APPEND/EDIT → Peer specific Settings → IKE (Phase 1) Defaults: eDit menu.
-Virtual Interface Here you define if the peer is listed with a traffic list or as a virtual interface.
+Field Description Virtual Interface Here you define if a traffic list (=definition of the specific part of data traffic and the filter rule to be applied to it) is defined or the peer is to be addressed as a virtual interface.
 Possible settings: no - Connections to the peer are controlled via a traffic list. yes - The peer is created as a virtual inter- face.
 The data traffic routed over this inter- face is fully encrypted.
 The default setting is no .
+Traffic List Settings Only for VIRTUAL INTERFACE = no (see "Submenu Traffic List Settings" on page 42) Interface IP Settings Only for VIRTUAL INTERFACE = yes (see "Submenu Interface IP Settings" on page 45)

-Table 3-1: IPSEC → CONFIGURE PEERS → APPEND/EDIT
+Table 3-1: IPSEC -> CONFIGURE PEERS -> APPEND/EDIT